Academy recognizes Fire Prevention Week

 |0

-This work, Academy recognizes Fire Prevention Week [Image 4 of 4], by TSgt Zach Vaughn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Academy recognizes Fire Prevention Week, by TSgt Zach Vaughn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.